-Dr. Whitney Graves begins her first year as Athletic Training Education Professor at Cumberland University in 2019-2020.
-She will have the responsibility of teaching graduate courses in athletic training and undergraduate core movement sciences courses.
-She will be responsible for assisting in student research and program administration as well as participate in department, college and university service activities.
+Dr. Whitney Graves begins her first year as Athletic Training Education Professor at Cumberland University in 2019-2020 academic year.
+She has the responsibility of teaching graduate courses in athletic training and undergraduate core movement sciences courses.
+She is responsible for assisting in student research and program administration as well as participate in department, college and university service activities.

 Most recently Dr. Graves worked at East Alabama Orthopedics & Sports Medicine working as the Sports Outreach Director and Clinical Coordinator.
 She was responsible coordinating clinicals for athletic training graduate students with Auburn University as well as assess the other clinical sites and preceptors.

-Dr. Graves and her husband, Jordan, reside in Lebanon with their dogs Pearl, Sadie, and Jax.
+Dr. Graves and her husband, Jordan, and two children reside in Lebanon with their dogs Pearl, Sadie, and Jax.